Skip to main content

 Step 1: Define Your Strategy in Plain Language

-Plenty of tools let you describe your logic this way and automatically turn it into code for TradingView or MetaTrader—no programming skills needed.
+Plenty of tools let you describe your logic this way and automatically turn it into code for TradingView or MetaTrader — no programming skills needed.
+I personally prefer this approach over writing Pine Script from scratch, because it lets me iterate on ideas faster.
 If you're new to building strategies, check out this guide on how to create a strategy in TradingView to get started quickly.

 Step 2: Gather and Prepare Quality Data